This is an attempt to track all the technologies I used and everything else I have been doing in the field of Computer Science

 - Provided research and evaluations of technologies for the selection of the appropriate IT solutions.

-- Provided Linux training (in preparation to Linux certification) to clients.
+- Provided Linux training to clients in preparation to their Linux certification exams.

 - Wrote several technical articles for the company blog.

-January - December 2014: Professor at Webster University (Geneva, Switzerland).
+January - December 2014: Professor at Webster University (part-time) — Geneva, Switzerland.

 Taught Computer Science courses:

-- Database Applications (guiding students in implementing a database project).
+- Database Applications: guided students in implementing a database project.

 Managed the whole IT infrastructure and services of the school, spread on four campuses in the Geneva/Vaud cantons and counting 5000 users.